yapcheahshen/kage-engine/README.md

 const { Kage, Polygons } = require("@kurgm/kage-engine");
 ```

-You can also load from CDN to your HTML page:
+Alternatively, you can also load the bundled file from CDN to your web page:
 ```html
 <script src="https://unpkg.com/@kurgm/kage-engine@0.3.1/dist/kage.min.js"></script>
 ```